JonathanGiles/DependencyChecker/README.md

 words, if two projects each have a dependency on the same library, but with different versions, there is likely to be a conflict that arises because of this, if users were to depend on both Maven projects and their transitive dependencies.

+An example report for the [Azure Java SDKs can be viewed online](https://azurejavadocs.z5.web.core.windows.net/dependency-conflicts.html).

 ## Getting Started

 At present there isn't a great deal of convenience available to users of this tool.
 So, in short, to use it you do the